cncf/tag-security/governance/roles.md

 sign-off on it in the GitHub ticket itself.

-From this point forward, the security assessment lead is the primary individual most responsible for driving the security assessment alongside the security reviewers, as well as the project owners.
-The security assessment facilitator will act as a point of contact for escalation, and will be responsible for conducting regular check-ins with the team to ensure that the assessment is on-track.
+From this point forward, the security assessment lead is the primary individual responsible for driving progress in the assessment process with support from the security reviewers, as well as the project owners.
+The security assessment facilitator will act as a point of contact for escalations and will be responsible for conducting regular check-ins with the team to ensure that the assessment moves forward.

 Near the conclusion of the assessment (i.e. drafts of the self-assessment document and the joint review document are published via a pull request against